International Practical Shooting Confederation: Shoot-Off

 A Shoot-Off is an audience-friendly duel shooting organized as a knock-out tournament where the shooters compete 1-on-1 and the winners advance further towards finals.
 It is usually held at major events after the main-match, and the best shooters from the main-match are eligible to participate.
 It is often shot at falling targets such as poppers, and to win a shooter must knock down all their falling targets and reach their stop target before the other competitor.
 Dependent on schedule, quarter, semi, bronze and gold finals may be held.

+Tournament bracket from the Shoot-Off at the 2019 Rifle World Shoot:

 Shoot-Offs can be decided by small margins.
 At the 2018 Shotgun World Shoot, U.S. shooter Scott Greene and Russian Roman Anikin both fired their last shots almost simultaneously, but Greene had chosen a more constricted barrel choke.
 This gave a tighter shot pattern and a greater risk of missing, but ultimately lead to his target falling faster to win the Shoot-Off.